arindas/elevate/README.md

 go build
 ```

-_As of now the binary requires the `web/` folder to be in the same directory._ This will change in the future with [go-embed](https://golang.org/pkg/embed/).
+The binary produced can be freely distributed with anyone using the same machine architecture.